 Chronic Fatigue Syndrome: I Am One of the Millions Missing

-Hi friends.
-I haven’t written much about my trials and tribulations with Myalgic Encephalomyelitis (ME), which most of you know as Chronic Fatigue Syndrome.
+I haven’t written much about my diagnosis with Myalgic Encephalomyelitis (ME), which most of you know as Chronic Fatigue Syndrome.
 This is mainly because the two diseases that are most active in my life are Ankylosing Spondylitis and Fibromyalgia.

 Just because I haven’t written about ME doesn’t mean I don’t suffer badly from it, though.

-Quite a few people doubt the existence of ME, and there are equally as many who believe that ME and Fibromyalgia are the same disease because they overlap so much in symptoms.
+Quite a few people doubt the existence of ME, and there are equally as many who believe that ME and Fibromyalgia are the same disease because they overlap with symptoms.

-I prefer to use ME because I don’t believe that CFS aptly explains how devastating this disease is, but for this article’s title, I chose to use CFS because this search term is more commonly looked for. **Note that I use ME in this article wherever possible.
+For this article’s title, I chose to use CFS because this search term is more commonly used. *Note that I use ME in this article wherever possible.

 Fibromyalgia and ME/CFS are two very different diseases that overlap in a lot of areas.

-Without getting into the specifics of brain functions – which will show two very different stories for both health issues – the general rule of thumb for the difference between Fibromyalgia and ME is that in Fibromyalgia, the main symptom is body-wide pain with some fatigue, whereas with ME (Chronic Fatigue Syndrome), the main symptom is an overwhelming lack of energy with some pain.
+Without getting into the specifics of brain functions – which will show two very different stories for both health issues – the general rule of thumb for the difference is that the main symptom for fibromyalgia is body-wide pain with some fatigue.
+Whereas with ME the main symptom is a complete lack of energy with some pain.

-The other clear indicator that shows the difference between these two diseases is different levels of BDNF and Substance P in each disorder, but I’ll leave this to another article for explanation or you can read more about it here.
-(This is how my doctor determined that I had CFS/ME in early 2015.)
+Other clear indicators that show the difference between these two diseases is different levels of BDNF and Substance P in each disorder.
+You can read more about it here.
+(This is how my doctor determined that I had ME in early 2015.)